 Yes!
 Let’s talk about it!
 This happened because of pre-existing relationships.
 Like I mentioned before, this panel comprised fellow PWAC members.
 I’m a professional-level member of this organization and am active in our local chapter (alright, alright, I’m the current president too).
 What does this mean?

-- I network with professional writers in my area in person
+- Well it means I network with professional writers in my area in person

-- I follow my colleagues on social media and support them with comments, likes, and reposts
+- It means I follow my colleagues on social media and support them with comments, likes, and reposts

-- I communicate with these colleagues by email, phone calls, texts, etc. to offer encouragement, ask advice, and connect
+- As much as possible, I communicate with these colleagues by email, phone calls, texts to offer encouragement, ask advice, and connect

 - I help create opportunities for gaining experience, finding leads, and passing along opportunities